-Channel Groups-Click Channel Groups to select a group from the list of available groups.
+Channel Groups-Click Channel Groups to select a group from the list of available channel groups.
+Channel groups are helpful to filter channels by category when you have a lot of them.
 This is the first selection you must make.
-See In the Vantage Management Console... to create at least Channel Group.
+See Live Capture Administration Guide > In the Vantage Management Console... to create at least one Channel Group, where they are referred to as a nexus.